-Wo Workstream 8: Low carbon commercial buildings: support businesses to make improvements Our current Our main support to businesses and public building owners has been through our Smart Energy Greater Lincolnshire (SEGL) position Programme, which has now closed after three years.
+Wo Workstream 8: Low carbon commercial buildings: support businesses to make improvements Our current position Our main support to businesses and public building owners has been through our Smart Energy Greater Lincolnshire (SEGL) Programme, which has now closed after three years.
 The programme has seen over 260 businesses and public building owners supported to implement energy saving advice and measures, with a total of 2,500 businesses undertaking some engagement with the issues.
 This work has saved 3,678 tonnes of carbon emissions.
 Local businesses are keen for more advice in the future and for funding opportunities.
 We are exploring a community energy approach.
 Our work so far has been recognised by government as a best practice model, and we know what works well in our own area.
 Our 2021 public survey found that 92% of respondents wanted us to support businesses to improve the efficiency of commercial buildings.
-Challenges and Some businesses are unsure where to start and are concerned about the balance between costs and savings.
-Challenges and opportunities Some businesses do not own their premises and need to rely on the owner to make energy improvements. opportunities As well as building energy use, there is work to do on processes, transport, and waste.
+Challenges and opportunities Some businesses are unsure where to start and are concerned about the balance between costs and savings.
+Some businesses do not own their premises and need to rely on the owner to make energy improvements.
+As well as building energy use, there is work to do on processes, transport, and waste.
 External funding tends to be for a short period of time, which does not help when trying to build up trust with businesses.
 Our SEGL programme provided a 'one stop shop' approach, which was well received, leading to a building of trust.
 We are assessing our commercial properties, to see what work needs to be done to meet improved Energy Performance Certificate (EPC) ratings.
-What will Businesses know where to go for the help and information they need and take action to reduce carbon emissions.
-Businesses there is a low former or the fiture. success look like? ✓ Businesses thrive in a low/zero carbon future.
+What will success look like? ✓ Businesses know where to go for the help and information they need and take action to reduce carbon emissions. ✓ Businesses thrive in a low/zero carbon future.